EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 **Location**: Dwinelle 145

-**Recordings**: Lecture recordings will be posted to a Youtube playlist.
+**Recordings**: Lecture recordings will be posted to the Media Gallery on bCourses.
 However, we reserve the right to withold recordings if attendance drops too low.

 **Lecture Threads**: There will be an Ed thread for each lecture where you can ask questions about lecture topics.